MaineDSA/membership_dashboard/README.md

 The dashboard provides the following features:

-- Timeline showing long-term trends.
-Choose what is shown by selecting columns in table.
+- Dropdown menus in sidebar to select an active membership list and another to compare against.
-- Dropdown menus to select an active membership list and another to compare against.
+- Timeline graph showing long-term trends across all loaded lists.
+Choose what is shown by selecting columns from the dropdown list.
-- Table displaying the active membership list with the option to export a CSV.
+- List table displaying the active membership list with the option to export a CSV.
-- Metrics showing the number of lifetime members, members in good standing, expiring members, and lapsed members.
+- Metrics showing the number of constitutional members, members in good standing, expiring members, and lapsed members.
-- Graphs displaying membership counts, dues, union membership, racial demographics, and length of membership.
+- Graphs displaying membership counts, dues, union membership, length of membership, and racial demographics.

 ## Notes